How does your wholesale matchmaking service stack up?

 Then we let the magic of technology do some of the heavy lifting for us.
 The system we’ve developed enables us to quickly sort through that library of 3000+ stores to find ones that match your specific needs.
 But we aren’t content to let software algorithms determine your fate.
 My team of retail experts carefully cross-checks each store suggestion.

 We have your website up on one screen while we scrutinize the store profile we’ve made for each shop on another screen.
-Even with the magic of all that technology, we still reject 4 suggested stores for every one that we accept and match our members with.
+Even with the magic of all that technology, we still reject 4 suggested stores for every one that we accept and match to a member.
 There’s an art to choosing the right shops and we know two things: a) No amount of technology can replace a discerning eye and b) Finding good stores takes time.

 3. How effective are their matchmaking efforts?

 I’ve tagged in a whip-smart team of software engineers to help me keep an eye on Wholesale Matchmaker and understand how well we’re serving our members.
 I can pull a flurry of reports with the push of a button, measuring a small tsunami of variables in real-time.
 And you better believe that my team and I watch those stats like a hawk.

 Our current rejection rate is pretty stellar: it’s just 3.2%.
 Essentially, for every 100 stores we propose as a match to a member, they take a pass on about 3 of those.
 That means that 97 out of every 100 leads pass muster with our members and we’re pretty damn proud of that track record!